-There is one special function for composites namely MeanSqErr (see Section 15.6).
+There are two special functions for composites namely MeanSqErr for ordinate-based curve matching and CurveMapSegment3 for curve mapping (see Section 14.6).

 15.3.
 Standard composite

 15.3.1.
 Targeted composite (square root of MSE)

 This is a special composite in which a target is specified for each response or variable.
 The composite is formulated as the 'distance' to the target using a Euclidean norm formulation.
 The components can be weighted and normalized.